dotnet/arcade/src/Microsoft.DotNet.Build.Tasks.Versioning/README.md

 VersionString   | string      | **Output** Version string produced.
 VersionSeedDate         | date | Date of the current build.
 Format is: yyyy-MM-dd OfficialBuildId         | string | Optional parameter containing an Official Build Id.
 When informed, the revision number and short date will be extracted from it.
 Format is: (yyyyMMdd)[-.]([0-9]+)
-VersionComparisonDate   | date | Optional parameter containing base date for calculating the ShortDate string.
+VersionComparisonDate   | string | Optional parameter containing base date for calculating the ShortDate string.
 Format: yyyy-MM-dd.
 Default is: 1996-04-01

 #### Usage